Hardknox

 Hardknox is an English electronic music duo consisting of producer and instrumentalist Steve Proctor and vocalist Lindy Layton.
 They have released two singles and a self-titled album.
-Their style of electronica features heavy beats with powerful vocal samples and unusual loops.
+Their musical style features heavy beats with powerful vocal samples and unusual loops and sound effects.

 Their best-known tracks are "Psychopath", "Who's Money", and "Fire Like This".
-The latter was featured in the film Me, Myself and Irene and a Fiat Grande Punto TV advertisement in the UK.
-"Come In Hard (Don't Like Rock N' Roll)" was also featured in Microsoft rally game Rallisport Challenge, and the film 3000 Miles To Graceland.
-"Body Go" was featured in the film Rollerball.
-"Attitude" was featured in an episode of the USA series La Femme Nikita and in the third episode of Misfits, and in the film My First Mister.
+The latter is featured in the film Me, Myself and Irene and a TV advertisement for the Fiat Grande Punto in the UK.
+"Come In Hard (Don't Like Rock N' Roll)" is also featured in Microsoft rally game Rallisport Challenge, and the film 3000 Miles To Graceland.
+"Body Go" is featured in the film Rollerball.
+"Attitude" is featured in an episode of the TV programme La Femme Nikita and in the third episode of Misfits, and in the film My First Mister.

 Samples on "Fire Like This"

-This song features part of Big Walter Horton's harmonica solo, played originally on "Walking By Myself" by Jimmy Rogers.
+This song features part of Big Walter Horton's harmonica solo, played originally on "Walking by Myself" by Jimmy Rogers.